picolibc/picolibc/doc/printf.md

 	cc -Wl,-alias,___i_vfprintf,_vfprintf -Wl,-alias,___i_vfscanf,_vfscanf

- * PICOLIBC_FLOAT_PRINTF_SCANF.
+ * PICOLIBC_FLOAT_PRINTF_SCANF (default when
+   `-Dformat-default=float`).
 This provides support for float, but not double conversions.
 When picolibc.specs finds -DPICOLIBC_FLOAT_PRINTF_SCANF on the command line during linking, it maps __f_vfprintf to vfprintf and __f_vfscanf to vfscanf.
 This is equivalent to adding this when linking your application: